siouan/frontend-gradle-plugin/examples/multi-projects-war-application/README.md

 This example demonstrates the following features:
 - Definition of a frontend sub-project.
-- Packaging a WAR artifact containing frontend artifacts built in another sub-project.
+- Packaging a Spring Boot WAR artifact containing frontend artifacts built in another sub-project.

 ### Requirements